 Hot water extraction, although a form of steam cleaning, uses a professional machine that can be filled with a mixture of hot water and detergent.
 This is scrubbed into the carpet and then extracted – alongside the water and all that dirt and grime.
 The carpet then needs to dry.

 The drying process can take several hours, or even need to be left overnight.
 Some models come with a heated setting that will dry the carpets as you wash them for faster drying times.
 A dry carpet is a healthy carpet, something that is important to remember with this technique.

-Of course, there are some cons to this method.
-The main one is that it cannot be used on more delicate materials such as natural fibres, Jute, hessian & sea grass.
+- It cannot be used on more delicate materials such as natural fibres, Jute, hessian & seagrass.
 As a result, it is essential that you always check the label first to ensure they are compatible with this method.